Brookdale Wave

 Self-blame is common among adult children who decide to help choose a senior living community for a parent, especially for children who acted as caregiver before the move.
 Perhaps you feel like you weren’t able to provide sufficient care at home.
 This sort of negative self-talk might sound like, “If only I’d been less selfish, I could have spent more time taking care of Mom,” or “My parents raised me for 18 years and I couldn’t repay them.”

 The reality is that many older adults need 24/7, specialized care as they age, especially as health issues become more complex.
-Meanwhile, you are in your forties or fifties, still working a full-time job, are busy saving for retirement and still caring for your own children.
+Meanwhile, you are in your 40s or 50s, still working a full-time job, are busy saving for retirement and still caring for your own children.
 You likely don’t have the time or resources to provide 24-hour care.

 Needing more assistance is a natural part of aging that even the best caregiver can’t prevent — or handle alone.
 It can take a dedicated team of professionals to provide care.
 Your decision to move your parent to senior living isn’t a failure.
 It’s helping to ensure that your parent gets the full, undivided care they need and deserve.